Part-DB/Part-DB-server/UPGRADE.md

  It is possible to migrate your existing BBCode to Markdown via `php bin/console php bin/console app:convert-bbcode`.
  * Server exceptions are not logged to Event log anymore.
 For security reasons (exceptions can contain sensitive informations) exceptions are only logged to server log (by default under './var/log'), so only the server admins can access it.
+ * Profile labels are now saved in Database (before they were saved in a seperate JSON file).
+The profiles of legacy Part-DB versions can not be imported into new Part-DB 1.0
+ * Label placeholders now use the `[[PLACEHOLDER]]` format instead of `%PLACEHOLDER%`.
+Also some placeholders has changed.

  ## Upgrade process
  1. Upgrade your existing Part-DB version the newest Part-DB 0.5.* version (in the moment Part-DB 0.5.8), like